Andereoo/TkinterWeb/README.md

 ## API Documentation

 > [!WARNING]
 > The API changed significantly in version 4.0.0.
-See [Porting to TkinterWeb 4+](https://tkinterweb.readthedocs.io/en/latest/upgrading.html) for details.
+See [the changelog](https://tkinterweb.readthedocs.io/en/latest/upgrading.html) for details.

 **Documentation and additional information on built-in classes can be found in the corresponding API reference pages:**
 * [`tkinterweb.Demo`](https://tkinterweb.readthedocs.io/en/latest/usage.html#installation)